 These functions help you to manage your campaign effectively from conception to completion, as well as nurture and maintain long-term relationships with your favorite influencers.

-Here are four of the best options to look at:
+Here are three of the best options to look at:

 Tagger is a data-driven platform that allows you to plan campaigns based on their data.
 They offer great analytics for determining influencer legitimacy and credibility as well as detailed campaign tracking and reporting.